 Under the General Data Protection Regulation and Data Protection Act 2018 you have specific rights in relation to your data; you can make these requests at any time.
 Your rights are as follows:

 Nottinghamshire Healthcare has a duty to provide you with information in relation to how your personal and special category data (more sensitive personal data) is collected, stored and processed.
 This is provided within our privacy notice on this page.

-You can request a copy of the information Nottinghamshire Healthcare holds about you by emailing firstname.lastname@example.org.
-You can also telephone us to make this request.
-This information is generally available to you free of charge once you provide appropriate ID.
-We have 30 calendar days to respond to your request.
-In certain circumstances a response may not be able to be provided in such a time scale; however we will write to you and inform you of this as soon as possible.
-Please contact the Information Governance Team for further information by contacting email@example.com.
+The information is generally available to you free of charge once you provide appropriate ID.
+We have one calendar month to respond to your request.
+In certain circumstances we may not be able to provide a response in such a time scale; however, we will write to you and inform you of this as soon as possible.
+Please contact the Information Governance team for further information by emailing